pymc-devs/pymcon_web_series_website/content/cfp.md

 The PyMCon Web Series encourages community members to be creative when proposing events.
 One community member may propose a hackathon focusing on Bayesian models in a particular application or using a particular data set.
-Another might propose a poster to visualize a new Arviz functionality.
+Another might propose a poster to visualize a new ArviZ functionality.
 Traditional presentations are welcome too!
 These are the tried and true formats such as talks, and tutorials as we saw in [PyMCon 2020](https://pymc-devs.github.io/pymcon//schedule).
 Regardless of the format, we will work with contributors to craft an event that is accessible asynchronously,